 An end of lease walk-through is typically offered during the last two weeks of your lease and is a valuable tool to help you assess the amount of work that is ahead.
 This will also give you the opportunity to know in advance what the contract cleaners would charge if the apartment was left in its current condition or if you only planned to do a part of the cleaning because of time constraints.

 Getting a clean apartment back at the end of the lease is a major relief for the landlord.
 This is especially important in UC Davis student housing market where the tenants are often moving out of their last apartment the day before their next lease starts and living in their moving truck for 24 hours.
 This puts a lot of pressure on the landlord to turn over the apartments efficiently and effectively and to deliver a clean well-maintained unit on time for the incoming resident.
 The closer you get to having your apartment look as it did when you moved in, the closer you will be to getting your security deposit back in full.

 Landlords are required to send out your security deposit refund within 21 days of the end of your lease.
 The refund should be accompanied with an itemized accounting of your original deposit and detailed description of the reasons for any deductions.
+Don’t just look at the check amount, look at the list of deductions.
 If you don’t agree with the explanations for the deductions, call the landlord to discuss any outstanding issues.
 The goal is to have good communication, a full understanding of any charges, and agreement that everything was handled fairly.
 Landlords do care that their resident moves to the next stage of their life on a positive note and with happy memories of their time in the community.

 Only 41 percent of applicants are accepted to the University of California, Davis, making it a...